RavenVR/Game-Making-Using-Pygame-Testing/update log.md

 # UPDATE LOG

 ## 2.5.0
-ADDED 1 player Pong and 2 player Pong
+\nADDED 1 player Pong and 2 player Pong \n
-ADDED Cursed Breakout with infinate lifes or 3 lifes
+ADDED Cursed Breakout with infinate lifes or 3  \n OTHER:\n
-OTHER:
-Overall made the file neater
+Overall made the file neater\n

 ## 2.0.0
-ADDED Breakout
+\n ADDED Breakout \n
-ADDED Pong
+ADDED Pong\n

 ## 1.0.0
-ADDED AI that draws randomly
+\n ADDED AI that draws randomly \n
-ADDED Drawing for the player
+ADDED Drawing for the player \n
-ADDED Drawing for the player with the AI
+ADDED Drawing for the player with the AI \n